-- Combine: Add the lime dressing to the salsa.
+- Combine: Add the lime dressing to the salad.
 Mix gently until fully incorporated.

 - Mangoes: Ataulfo or Champagne are best suited for this recipe, but most types will work.

-- Do not use overly ripe fruit or avocado or the salsa will be mushy.
+- Do not use overly ripe fruit or avocado or the salad will be mushy.